Loan Vs Line Of Credit inscription on the sheet

 Repayment schedule and loan term lengths

-Lines of Credit have recurring billing cycles.
+A Line of Credit has recurring billing cycles.
 During each cycle, you'll receive a billing statement that includes the amount you withdrew during that billing cycle, plus any payments, interest, and charges.

 It's important that you make a payment by the due date.
 If this is a struggle for you, you might consider enrolling in autopay to help you avoid any late payments and penalties.